jkk/cantata/README.md

     {:title "BOUND CHEAPER" :release-year 2006}]
 ```

-You can refer to related entities anywhere in a query, and Cantata will work out the joins for you:
+You can refer to related entities or fields anywhere in a query, and Cantata will work out the joins for you:

 ```clj
 ;; 8 joins against 9 tables - one round trip